 As a 21st Century School

-Aichi International School (AIS) has a mission to provide children with a 21st century style of education.
+Aichi International School (AIS) has a mission to foster internationally-minded children ready for the 21st century.
 The three main pillars of the new “Global Society” will be strong communication skills, healthy self-confidence, and a respect for others.
 AIS is determined to foster these attributes within its students.

 9-Year Education System

 AIS has a nine-year educational framework: three years of Kindergarten and six years of elementary school.
 This provides children the grounding for the possibility and planning of entering higher education.
 Also the number of students in the classroom ranges between 10 to 20, which allows students to learn more effectively and in more detail than in a larger class.

 English Kindergarten and Bilingual Elementary School